wilfreddenton/safe-payment-dapp/README.md

 ![screenshot](http://i.imgur.com/lC2pSgO.png)

 This is a simple distributed application that I built to learn more about Ethereum development tools and how they work together.
+The project was bootstrapped with [vtw](https://github.com/wilfreddenton/vue-truffle-webpack) a simple command line tool to generate a boilerplate distributed app.

 ## Install